MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-topic-details.md

 ----------- | -------
 Total sessions | The total number of sessions within the specified time period.
 Average CSAT | The average CSAT survey score for the specified time period.
-Engagement rate | The percentage of total sessions that are engaged sessions.
-An engaged session is a session in which a user-created topic (as opposed to system topic) is triggered, or the session ends in escalation.
-Engaged sessions can have one of three outcomes--they are either resolved, escalated, or abandoned.
 Resolution rate | The percentage of engaged sessions that are resolved.
 A resolved session is an engaged session in which the user receives a customer satisfaction (CSAT) survey and either does not respond or responds *Yes*.
+Escalation rate | The percentage of engaged sessions that are escalated.
+An escalated session is an engaged session that is escalated to a human agent.
 Abandon rate | The percentage of engaged sessions that are abandoned.
 An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.

 A blue up-and-down indicator below the value indicates the percent change in a positive direction.
 A red indicator indicates the percent change in a negative direction.